QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 confirmed are not New in Lean, so a sweep seeing them for the first time stays quiet.

 then the fills, so a close can never outrun a fill of the same order:
-    the new part is FilledQuantity - alreadyReported; nothing at zero or below one fill event, priced at the state's FillPrice alreadyReported never shrinks, and it moves only when a part was actually emitted
+    a fill needs both numbers: without a FillPrice nothing is emitted and alreadyReported does not move - the service never invents a price the new part is FilledQuantity - alreadyReported; nothing at zero or below one fill event, priced at the state's FillPrice alreadyReported never shrinks, and it moves only when a part was actually emitted